 Statement of Expectations

-In September 2021, the Minister for Consumer Affairs, Gaming and Liquor Regulation issued a Statement of Expectations (SOE) to CAV and the BLA for 2021–23.
+In September 2021, the Minister for Consumer Affairs, Gaming and Liquor Regulation issued a Statement of Expectations (SOE) to CAV and the Business Licensing Authority for 2021–23.

 Support economic and social recovery

-The SOE directed CAV to prioritise regulatory reforms necessary to address the areas of greatest potential consumer harm in a recovering economy, while ensuring businesses have the tools they need to expand and adapt in a changing marketplace.
+The 2021–23 SOE directed us to prioritise regulatory reforms necessary to address the areas of greatest potential consumer harm in a recovering economy, while ensuring businesses have the tools they need to expand and adapt in a changing marketplace.

-Another priority for CAV was to put consumers at the centre of the design and enforcement of regulation, with a focus on consumer wellbeing, accessibility, engagement with diverse communities, and minimising the risk of consumer harm and supporting the confident participation of consumers in the market.
+Another priority was to put consumers at the centre of the design and enforcement of regulation, with a focus on:

 Compliance related assistance and advice

-CAV was directed to help businesses to acquit their regulatory obligations effectively and efficiently, whilst also ensuring that businesses do not undertake poor trading conduct or predatory practices.
+The SOE directed us to help businesses meet their regulatory obligations effectively and efficiently, while ensuring they do not undertake poor trading or predatory practices.